 Appointments last up to 50 minutes long and begin on the hour.
 Writing Center tutors will read your draft during the first 10-15 minutes of the appointment; we do not read papers ahead of time.
 We believe your active participation in the consultation will help you become a better reader, writer, and reviser of your own work.

 Starting Your Appointment

-- Before the start of your appointment, you will need to send a copy of your draft to the Writing Center gmail account at email@example.com.
-This should be a Word document in .doc or .docx format.
-Please do not send a link to an editable Google doc or webpage).
+- Before the start of your appointment, you will need to send a copy of your draft to the Writing Center gmail account at firstname.lastname@example.org.
+This should be a Word document in .doc or .docx format (please do not send a link to an editable Google doc or webpage).
 It is generally best to wait to hear from your tutor, who will be in touch within an hour of your appointment time, so that you can send your draft to your tutor directly.

 - Shortly before the start time of your appointment, you can expect an email inviting you to join a meeting in progress.
 Click the link to join the meeting or copy the meeting ID and paste it in the box that appears when you click ‘Join.’

 - You and your tutor will meet virtually and they will ask you some questions about the assignment.

 - The tutor will then read your document and will reconnect with you about 20 minutes later.
 You will discuss your paper using the ‘Share’ function (initiated by the tutor).

 - If you have opted for a phone appointment, please send a copy of your draft to email@example.com in advance of your scheduled appointment time.

 - The tutor will open and begin reading your document at the start of your appointment but will not be in touch with you right away.
 You should not expect to hear from them for about 20 minutes as they go through the document.

 - The tutor will then email you a copy of your draft with their comments.
 Please look over these edits as you wait for them to call you to discuss the draft.